The precious metal hierarchy goes something like this...

 Shrinking and unreliable supply, coupled with firm demand, continue to drive platinum and palladium prices higher.

-They rose in 2016 and have gotten off to an even hotter start this year.
+They rose in 2016 and got off to an even hotter start this year.

 Potential PGM Investments